validatedpatterns/docs/medical-diagnosis/getting-started.md

 ## Setting up the storage for OpenShift Data Foundation

 Red Hat OpenShift Data Foundation relies on underlying object based storage provided by cloud providers.
 This storage will need to be public.
+A S3 bucket is required for image processing.
+Please see the [Utilities](#utilities) section below for creating a bucket in AWS S3.
 The following links provide information on how to create the cloud storage required for this validated pattern on several cloud providers.

 * [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html)
 * [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)
 * [GCP Cloud Storage](https://cloud.google.com/storage/docs/quickstart-console)

+# Utilities
 There are some utilities that have been created for the validated patterns effort to speed the process.

 If you are using the utilities then you first you need to set some environment variables for your cloud provider keys.